 Do you ever have “one of those days” when nothing seems to come together like you envision?
 So many things on your “to do list” and yet not much actually gets done.
 On top of that, the last thing you want to do is spend the remainder of your day in the kitchen preparing supper.
 I seem to have my share of those days and if you add rainy or cold weather to the mix, well – the weight of the day seems to be more cumbersome.
 The good news is that a hearty and hot soup, like a vegan split pea soup – which I love – often does the trick for me.
 Quick.
 Hot.
 Hearty.
 Healthy.
 Delicious.
 Pretty tall orders for a vegan split pea soup, right?

-Need a perfect comfort food that is matched with a cooking time that allows one to spend time with friends and family?
-Well, here you go!
-Vegan Split Pea Soup is hearty, packed with protein, high in fiber, low in calories and fat, and freezes well.
-And the taste will have even the pickiest eater wanting more.
+If you can relate to the above, a perfect comfort food that’s matched with a cooking time allowing one to spend time with friends and family seems like a bit too perfect – right?
+I want to share with you a delicious vegan split pea soup that offers a great solution for those “I don’t want to cook supper tonight because I’m beat” days.
+It’s hearty, packed with protein, high in fiber, low in calories and fat, and freezes well.
+And the taste will have even the most picky eater asking for more.
 Enjoy!